 1. Fly Qantas Business Class to Europe (one-way)

-The Red Roo’s upcoming Perth-Rome flight costs just 108,400 points in Business Class, given the shorter distance.
+The Red Roo’s returning Perth-Rome flight costs just 108,400 points in Business Class, given the shorter distance.
 Alternatively, you can fly in comfort between Perth and London non-stop for 126,500 points.
 Both flights are on the Boeing 787 Dreamliner, featuring Qantas’ modern Business Suite.

 From the other side of Australia, flying from the eastern states to London, stopping via Singapore or Perth, will set you back 144,600 Qantas Points.
 This is the maximum cap, so you can tack on additional Qantas connecting flights (such as from a regional city to Sydney/Melbourne/Brisbane) at no extra points cost.